farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 - **CreatedCnecIds** holds the ID(s) of the FARAO CNEC(s) that were created for this native critical branch.
 These are the IDs the user should use to query the internal CRAC & RaoResult objects.
 - **isDirectionInvertedInNetwork** is a boolean equal to true if the from/to in the original CRAC are the inverse of the PowSyBl network's from/to.
-This means that FARAO had to invert the branch when importing it (in order to be coherent with th network) as well as its flow constraints, and that the flow results in the RaoResult will be inverted in regard to the original CRAC's convention.
+This means that FARAO had to invert the branch when importing it (in order to be coherent with the network) as well as its flow constraints, and that the flow results in the RaoResult will be inverted in regard to the original CRAC's convention.
 The user should be careful to invert these results before exploiting them.